TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

 Configuration of wizards
 """"""""""""""""""""""""

-The value of the “wizards” key in the field config-array is an array.
+The value of the "wizards" key in the field config-array is an array.
 Each key is yet another array which configures the individual wizards for a field.
 The order of the keys determines the order the wizards are displayed in.
 The key-values themselves play no important role